blog2i2j/cybersader..cyberbase/📁 06 - Learning, Notes/BHIS, Antisyphon/Assumed Compromise/92 - Action Items for Orgs/92 - Action Items for Orgs.md

 - Review 3rd party printer management - toner and paper and such
 	- Printers sometimes have access to everything (shares and email)
 	- 3rd parties should change default creds on these
+- Write a detection for reflection.assembly or get rid of PowerShell ISE and the module if users don't need it
+	- C# code is integral to Windows pentesting
 -